Tezzj/Namaste-React-2.0/05-Let's get Hooked/Theory/5 - Assignment Soln.md

 import React, { useState } from "react";
 ```

-we can use Hooks in Functional Components
+we can use Hooks, only in Functional Components.
+We can't use a hook outside a component.

 ```
 const Example = (props) => {